The Ultimate Americas Cardroom Review

 My gripes: the awful lobby stats

 Now, for the annoyances.
-It starts right off in the lobby, as I’ve detailed above in the Fish Rating section.
+It starts right off in the lobby, as I’ve detailed above.

 The software programmers did an awful job with the game speed and player metrics, as you’ll literally see games that purport to be playing 100% of players on every flop while simultaneously playing 0 hands per hour.
 What a feat!